AK3847/AK3847/README.md

 - Commanding robots via Arduino & other micro-controllers to do amazing work
 - Currently diving into Machine Learning and Artificial Intelligence
+- Things I would not stop talking about: Tech, Anime, Movies & Philosophy

 ```javascript